GFDRR/CCDR-tools/README.md

 ## Bottom-up
 **Country-specific, detailed risk evaluation based on mix of regional and local data**

-- **[Pakistan](https://github.com/mahamfkhan/Pakistan-CCDR)** Welfare Implications of Climate Change in Pakistan - Local analysis of vulnerability and focus on urban areas
+- **[Pakistan](https://github.com/mahamfkhan/Pakistan-CCDR)** - Welfare Implications of Climate Change.
+Local analysis of vulnerability and focus on urban areas.